nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-listeners.md

 *   **synchronous post-commit listeners** are run after the transaction has committed, in a new transaction but in the same thread, this is useful for logging.
 *   **asynchronous listeners** are run after the transaction has committed, in a new transaction and a separate thread, this is useful for any long-running operations whose result doesn't have to be seen immediately in the user interface.

+{{#> callout type='info' }}

+Note that in a clustered scenario, asynchronous listeners are not necessarily executed on the same Nuxeo instance as the one on which the event was created, they can be executed on any Nuxeo node (unless a specific configuration for the work queues prevents that).

+{{/callout}}

 ## Processing an Event Using an Event Listener

 Here is a simple event listener: